srahul0502/Technical-Blog/clmloo299000409mk0q5obrw7.md

 In today's fast-paced world of cloud computing, efficiently managing infrastructure is paramount.
 Infrastructure as Code (IaC) is the backbone of this transformation, and Terraform stands as one of the leading IaC tools.
 Within Terraform, two fundamental concepts, **Modular Composition** and **Module Versioning**, shine as the stars of IaC, offering tremendous potential for creating reusable and maintainable infrastructure configurations.

-## 💡 Unraveling the Magic of Modular Composition
+## 💡Unraveling the Magic of Modular Composition

 ### **What is Modular Composition?**